project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 server.lifecycle.decommissioned.on(() => console.log("Server was fully decommissioned successfully!"));
 ```

-These events will not trigger if the not gets added to another controller.
+These events will not trigger if the node gets added to another controller.
 If you need these information the relevant event is available on the Commissioning Behavior of the ServerNode.

 ```javascript
 /**